Bread and Roses (collective): History

 The collective was founded in the summer of 1969 by Meredith Tax and Linda Gordon.
 Tax stated, "We cannot talk of sisterhood without realizing that the objective position in society of most of us is different from that of welfare mothers, of the black maids of our white mothers, and of women in third-world countries.
 Sisterhood means not saying their fight is our fight, but making it our fight."
-In 1970, the collective started their search for a physical space and by 1971, they seized one of Harvard University's unoccupied buildings in order to offer classes, workshops, and child care.
-This space lasted only 10 days.
-After receiving donations, the collective was able to establish a new space in January 1972, which was a house in Cambridge named the Women's Center.
+In 1970, on International Women’s Day, the collective started their search for a physical space and by March 1971, they seized one of Harvard University's unoccupied buildings located at 888 Memorial Drive in Cambridge to offer classes, workshops, and childcare.
+This space lasted 10 days.
+This history was the subject of the 2017 Susan Rivo documentary "Left On Pearl".

+After Susan Lyman donated $5,000, the collective was able to establish a new space at 46 Pleasant Street in Cambridge in June 1971.
+The Women’s Center formally opened there in January 1972 and was later incorporated as the Women’s Educational Center.
 This collective was composed of around 250 members, including Jean Tepperman, Frans Ansley, Judy Ullman and Trude Bennett, who believed that a revolution was necessary in order to gain women's liberation.
 These members formed a variety of sub-collectives which focused on specific topics, for example, women's health.
 The organization lasted until 1973.

+The collective emerged in a Boston political context shaped by the New Left, anti-war activism, and racial segregation.
+At the time, Boston was a predominantly white and highly segregated city, and many members of Bread and Roses came from college-educated, middle-class backgrounds.
+A significant portion of the activist core had prior involvement in New Left organizations, and some identified as “red-diaper babies,” having grown up in left-wing political households.
+Members were often skeptical of established labor unions, which they viewed as exclusionary and insufficiently responsive to women’s and racial justice concerns.

+The collective described itself as a “Revolutionary Autonomous Women’s Liberation Organization.”
+In this context, “revolutionary” signified support for anti-imperialist and Black liberation struggles as well as a rejection of incremental reform.
+Many members prioritized direct action, demonstrations, and consciousness-raising over engagement with legislatures or established institutions.
+This rejection of reformist strategies contributed to internal challenges and made it difficult to sustain broader coalitions over time.

+In one instance, when organizers of an anti-war march requested a speaker from Bread and Roses, the collective sent three masked women rather than appointing a single representative, reflecting its resistance to individual leadership and public spokespersons.

+Although the collective formally dissolved in the early 1970s, many former members continued organizing through successor organizations, including the Boston Area Socialist Feminist Organization.
+Participants later described Bread and Roses as shaping a durable political community that influenced Boston's socialist feminist movement for years afterward.